First Iraqi–Kurdish War: Warfare

-After the failure of the Syrian political union with Egypt in 1961, Syria was declared an Arab Republic in the interim constitution.
+After the collapse of the Syrian political union with Egypt in 1961, Syria was declared an Arab Republic in the interim constitution.
 On 23 August 1962, the government conducted a special population census only for the province of Jazira which was predominantly Kurdish.
 As a result, around 120,000 Kurds in Jazira were arbitrarily categorized as aliens.
-In addition, a media campaign was launched against the Kurds with slogans such as Save Arabism in Jazira! and Fight the Kurdish threat!.
+In addition, a media campaign was launched against the Kurds with slogans such as "Save Arabism in Jazira! " and "Fight the Kurdish threat!".
 These policies coincided with the beginning of Barzani's uprising in Iraqi Kurdistan and discovery of oilfields in the Kurdish inhabited areas of Syria.
 In June 1963, Syria took part in the Iraqi military campaign against the Kurds by providing aircraft, armoured vehicles and a force of 6,000 soldiers.
 Syrian troops crossed the Iraqi border and moved into the Kurdish town of Zakho in pursuit of Barzani's fighters.

 The Kurdish uprising received material support from Iran and Israel—both of them wishing to weaken Iraq.
 Israel regarded the Iraqi military as a possible threat in case of renewed fighting between Israel and Jordan and Syria.
 Iraqi forces had participated in the 1948 Arab invasion of Israel and Iraq was the only Arab participant in that war who refused to sign ceasefire agreements with Israel.
 Since then Iraq had on a number of occasions threatened to send forces to assist Jordan against Israel during rounds of border fighting between the two.
 Therefore, the Israelis wished to keep the Iraqis occupied elsewhere.
 Another Israeli interest was Kurdish assistance for Jews still living in Iraq to escape through Kurdish territory to Israel.
 Iran wished to strengthen its own political and military position vis-à-vis Iraq—the only other regional power in the Persian Gulf—and perhaps wring certain territorial concessions from Iraq in return for ceasing support of the Kurds (this was achieved in 1975, during the Second Iraqi-Kurdish War, but it is not clear when the idea was originally conceived).